burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 24. **Minimize Write from different Thread to the Same Memory.** Technically if you have CPU threads that are assigned for different CPUs you can write to the same memory location.
 However, from a memory perspective when different logic is executed in different CPU cores there are two hardware protocols that come into play in this situation:

-* *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all Caches in the system;
+* *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all Caches in the system

-* *cache coherence* protocol guarantees any read of memory returns the most recent update anywhere in the system.
+* *cache coherence* protocol guarantees any read of memory returns the most recent update anywhere in the system

-Technically you can write in the same place.
-In reality, in real hardware, it leads to phenomena called **invalidation storm**.
+Technically you can write in the same place (atomically).
+In reality however, in real hardware, it leads to phenomena called **invalidation storm**.
 It can lead to big performance bottlenecks in such protocols as [MSI](https://en.wikipedia.org/wiki/MSI_protocol).

 25. **Read after Read is not a race.** If two instructions perform a read and another performs a read as well from another thread, then in this case - there is no race condition.
 So, you can safely perform read after read without any synchronization.
 Another pair's read/write, write/read, write/write lead to race and nondeterministic behavior.